What if You Default?

 - Your wages can be garnished.
 (The amount deducted from any pay period may not exceed 15% of your disposable income without your consent.
 You have the right to a hearing if you dispute the existence or amount of the debt due).

-- You can lose your social security payments or your tax refunds (which will be applied toward your loan debt).
+- You can lose your tax refunds (which will be applied toward your loan debt).

 - Your credit may be negatively impacted.